error404notfound/making-embedded-systems-homework/homework_week_6/README.md

 ○ Describe the parts you wrote in some detail (maybe 3-5 sentences per module)
 ### Main
 ### Session Controller
-The session controller handles the statemachines for the different modes.
+The session controller handles the main state machine and the input from the users button and routing the command line interface comands ( to keep the command line more encapsulate d)

 ### Gyroscope control
 Abstraction layer for the gyroscope
 ### Acellerometor Control
+Abstraction layer
 ### Gesture decoder
 accesss the gyro & accelromator data to identifiy
 ### Sleep

 ### Breathing
+Handles the Sleep mode statemachine and accesss the
+### Colour

 ### Console

 ### USB Controller

 ### Util

-### User
+### User Settings
+### System Settings

 ### Code used from